keptn/lifecycle-toolkit/docs/CONTRIBUTING.md

   or in a comment to the issue.

 ## Contributing for Windows User or via a Cloud Environment

 Windows users will most likely not have `make` installed.
 Linux or MacOS users may not wish to download tools just to contribute to docs.

 In both scenarios, GitHub codespaces can be used as a pre-built and pre-configured development environment.

 Review [this video](https://example.com) to see how this works.

-* TODO: when https://github.com/keptn/lifecycle-toolkit/issues/1325 is reviewed and resolved.
+* TODO: when [this issue](https://github.com/keptn/lifecycle-toolkit/issues/1325) is reviewed and resolved.

 1. Create a fork of this repo
 1. In your fork, click the green `Code` button
 1. Switch to `Codespaces` tab and create a new codespace

-After a minute or so you'll be presented with a fully configured environment with access to all the tools you require.
+You will be presented with a fully configured environment with access to all the tools you require.

 ## Building the documentation locally